exonum/exonum-doc/src/architecture/transactions.md

 Transaction interface currently defines a single method - [`execute`](#execute).

 An extended version of the `verify` method, which was available previously, is scheduled for implementation by our team.
-As of now, the verification of the transaction signature is performed by the core of the framework.
+Currently, the verification of the transaction signature is performed by the core of the framework.
 Additional verifications you might need to implement for transactions can be added using the `execute` method.